Skip to content

 Some methods return a generic page shape and others return method-specific envelopes.
 The cursor pattern is the same; methods that do not paginate return their full result set in one call.

-For “scan everything matching this filter” reads, prefer the SDK iterator helpers over manual cursor loops:
+For “scan everything matching this filter” reads, prefer *Iter over a manual cursor loop:

 for await (const item of client.thing.queryIter('acme', 'world', {